corda/corda-solutions/docs/source/patterns/token-receipts.rst

 WIP

-The receipts pattern can be extend so that the Chain state is a asset/ Cash. the receipts can then be used to evidence payment in a another transaction which allows some other event to occur, eg movement of another asset.
+The receipts pattern can be extend so that the Chain state is a asset/ Cash.
+The receipts can then be used to evidence payment in a another transaction which allows some other event to occur, eg movement of another asset.

 In the diagram below:
  - Chainstate -> CashState